Downtown Fort William, Ontario: Demographics

 The downtown area has a population of approximately 1,000 and a median age of approximately 47 years.
 The south core has a larger aboriginal population than much of the rest of the city, and the lowest average income in Thunder Bay.
 The south core is the location of several apartment buildings aimed to low income individuals and seniors.
 It also has a relatively large homeless contingent and is the location of the Rotary Shelter House.
 The John Howard Society, an organization dedicated to assist people who have come into conflict with the law, is located in the old YMCA building.

 Crime is recognized to be a problem in the south core, especially near the Brodie Street bus terminal.
 Thunder Bay Police operates the McKellar Neighbourhood Policing Office across the street from the bus terminal and has cruisers drive by on a regular basis.

 Economy

 Neither of Thunder Bay's downtown cores overshadowed the other, and both are today less important economically than the Intercity area.
 However, the South Core continues to be an employment centre.
 Several thousand people work in the core every day.
-The largest employers in the area include the city government of Thunder Bay, the StarTek Call Centre, and various businesses in the Victoriaville Civic Centre.
 The core is home to branches of four of Canada's five major banks, and several credit unions.

 Several industrial businesses are located in the neighbourhood, primarily on the eastern side of the neighbourhood, and the Canadian Pacific Train Station is located in the southernmost part of the neighbourhood.